 Robotic process automation (“RPA”) is one of the latest buzzwords in technology, building interest and demand at a rapid clip.
-A recent Gartner survey revealed that two-thirds (66%) of CFOs plan to spend more time prioritizing RPA and other types of finance automation in 2021.
+Mordor Intelligence’s recent trends report forecasts that the annual growth rate of the RPA market will increase by 26.9% in the next five years.

 RPA isn’t another case of over-hyped tech that fails to deliver on its promise, though.
 The efficiency and productivity gains provided by RPA would be a boon to any organization.
 Private equity firms, in particular, stand to benefit by using this technology to create more value from their portfolio companies.